-An official academic transcript is a legal document, and therefore, a student's legal name must appear on the student's Golden Gate University transcript.
+An official academic transcript is a legal document, and therefore, student's' legal names (not their chosen names) must appear on their Golden Gate University transcripts.
 Students may change their legal names by submitting the Student Information Change Request form along with supporting legal documentation, such as a birth certificate, marriage license, divorce decree, diver license, passport, or court order to records@ggu.edu.

-An official academic transcript is a copy of a student's permanent academic record, which includes all graded academic work attempted and/or completed while in residence at GGU or accepted as transfer credit from other law schools, honors received, and degrees or certificates earned.
-Only those courses completed in residence at GGU will appear with letter-grades and are used in the student's grade point average calculations.
-Academic records are listed chronologically by academic period.
+An official academic transcript is a copy of a student's permanent academic record, which includes all graded academic work attempted and/or completed at GGU or accepted as transfer credit from other post-secondary institutions, credit awarded for tests such as CLEP, honors received, and degrees or certificates earned.
+Only those courses completed at GGU will appear with letter-grades and will be used in the student's grade point average (GPA) calculations.
+Academic records are listed chronologically by trimester term.
 Transcripts are issued only in their entirety.
-However, separate transcripts are issued for a student's School of Law academic records and those pertaining to GGU's business schools.
-Consequently, students who complete the JD/MBA program will be issued two separate transcripts.
-GGU does not issue unofficial transcripts.
+However, students who enroll in both the School of Law and in the School of Undergraduate Studies or any of the graduate schools will be issued separate transcripts for their university and School of Law coursework.
+Consequently, students who complete the JD/MBA program will be issued two separate transcripts, one that shows their JD program coursework and the other that shows their MBA program coursework.
+GGU does not issue unofficial transcripts, but they are available for current students to download via myGGU/Student Self-Service.

-Golden Gate University has authorized the National Student Clearinghouse to provide transcript ordering online at studentclearinghouse.org.
+Golden Gate University has authorized the National StudentClearinghouse (NSC) to provide an online transcript ordering service.
 Students can order transcripts using any major credit card; the credit card will only be charged after the order has been completed.
-The Clearinghouse website will walk students through placing of the order, including delivery options and fees.
-Students can order as many transcripts as they like in a single session.
-A processing fee of \$2.50 will be charged per recipient.
-Order updates will be emailed to the student.
-Students can also track the order online.
+The Clearinghouse website will walk students through placing orders, including processing options, delivery options, and fees.
+Students can order as many copies of their transcripts as they like in a single order, but an order may have only one recipient.
+A processing fee of \$2.50 will be charged per order.
+Order updates will be sent to the student via email as the order is processed.
+Students can also track their orders online.

-Transcript orders should be submitted online through the National Student Clearinghouse at https://tsorder.studentclearinghouse.org/school/select.
-Students unable to submit an online request may submit a written offline request for an additional charge.
-Offline requests should either be mailed to the Office of Records and Registration, Golden Gate University, 536 Mission Street, San Francisco, CA 94105-2968; or faxed 415-442-7223.
-E-mailed requests should be sent to records@ggu.edu.
-The student must sign and date the request and provide payment in the form of cash, check or money order (made out to "Golden Gate University") or a credit card number with expiration date.
-The university offers three processing services:
+Transcript orders should be submitted online via myGGU/Student Self-Service using the "Order an Official Transcript" link in the left side menu.
+Students who do not have a myGGU account may submit requests online at studentclearinghouse.org.
+Students unable to submit an online request may submit an offline PDF request form† for an additional charge.
+Offline PDF request forms may be submitted via email, mailed to the Office of Records and Registration, Golden Gate University, 536 Mission Street, San Francisco, CA 94105-2968, or sent by fax to 415-442-7223.
+The student must sign and date the request and provide payment in the form of cash, check, or money order (made out to "Golden Gate